krzysg/CudaTemplate/README.md

 Easiest possible cmake project using both - nvcc and host compiler - serving as a copy/paste template for new CUDA projects.

-To run build launch these commands:
+To execute build launch these commands (after cloning the project):

 ``` commandline